cantora/avr-depo/README.md

    algorithms will use different amounts of key data.
 The implementations can be found in `src/schema.c`.

+##technical details on password schemas
+Presently only two password generation schemas have been implemented, but many more are planned.

+ * "hex": this schema converts generated key bytes to their hex representations.
+One byte of master key is consumed per two characters of output.
+ * "pw0": consumes generated key bytes to make random choices leading to the generation of a password with at least one upper case letter, at least one lower case letter, at least one symbol and at least one number.
+This schema consumes at least four bytes of master key per character of output.
+Additionally, a number of bytes are consumed to decide how many of each character class will be represented and to shuffle the different classes together.

 ##configuration
 This code is not ready for the end user, but if you want to try it out anyway you should configure the PBKDF2 settings in `src/avr-depo-config.h`.
 Don't